 Kornienko and Garner noted that, "We currently do not know what aspects of social connections for what kind of students within LLCs are uniquely predictive of students’ success in navigating and thriving in this transition.
 Answering these questions is essential for improving student social and learning experiences in college and beyond.”

 The data that results from this research study can lead to a new intervention program that empowers students to significantly strengthen their well-being, said Kornienko and Garner.
 “Our goal in this study is to identify what individual and social sources of resilience help students to successfully navigate the academic and independent living demands of college life and to foster supportive social connections and downregulate the stressful impact of negative social relationships.
 We believe that among these sources of resilience are student’s emotion regulation, growth mindset, social support, and belonging.
 We hope to use the knowledge from this research to develop, optimize, and deliver a brief (single-session) growth mindset intervention to promote school belonging.
 Such intervention programs are especially promising for the first generation and ethnically-racially diverse students.”

 Kornienko and Garner both said they are looking forward to collaborating with our center’s network on campus as they work to help Mason’s students.
 “We are grateful for CWB’s support of our efforts to advance the basic science of well-being by focusing on the role of social connections and stress using rigorous research design and advanced methodologies (social network analysis and salivary bioscience methods).
-We are looking forward to collaboration with the CWB network of scholars and practitioners to use this translational science in developing and delivering intervention programs for Mason students.
 We value CWB’s emphasis on promoting collaborative partnerships with Residential Life and LLCs and their support and active engagement in this research study.”

 February 28, 2019